• Skip to main content

 What are the best exercises for tennis fitness, strength, and power?

 When it comes to sports that require a high degree of strength, tennis probably isn’t one that immediately springs to mind.
+After all, tennis balls weigh about two ounces/56 grams, and the average tennis racket is ten ounces or 280 grams.

-Tennis is an explosive start/stop sport, which is why muscle strength is so important.
+Tennis players must also be aerobically and anaerobically fit, agile, and highly mobile.
+Tennis is an explosive start-and-stop sport, which is why muscle strength is so important.

 Serving, sprinting from the back of the court to the net and back again, changing direction, and lunging to reach the ball are all tests of muscular conditioning.

-So, if you want to be a better tennis player and keep playing for many, MANY years, strength workouts should be part of your tennis training.
+Being strong may also reduce your risk of injuries.
+Regular strength training can prevent many back, knee, elbow, and shoulder injuries.
+So, if you want to improve your tennis playing and keep playing for many years, strength workouts should be part of your tennis training.

 What Are The Best Exercises for Tennis Players?

-Want to make sure you can get from the front to the back of the court like greased lightning?
+Are you looking to add some zip to your serves?
+Do you want to ensure you can get from the front to the back of the court like greased lightning?

 Want an unstoppable backhand?